Usman554433/Cpp-PF-OOP-DSA/PF/strings-cstrings/README.md

 returns the first index where it finds that character c otherwise returns -1.
 Note: If given string contains multiple occurrence of specified character then it returns index of only first occurrence of specified character.

+- III. void AllindecesOf(char A[], char c, int Occurences[], int&OccSize)
+// Accepts character as argument, Returns all indeces of the passed character by saving them in Occurences[ ] and set the OccSize to how many times the character appeared.
+// the first occurrence of specified character